 - Gain insight into writing SIEM rules for their own environment

-The webinar will be presented by Roger Bell, Head of Content at Redscan and Scott Hanson, Associate Managing Director at Kroll.
+The webinar was presented in August 2021 by Roger Bell, Head of Content at Redscan and Scott Hanson, Associate Managing Director at Kroll.